 Our previous blog (May 2019) examined the issue of separated and divorced parental alienation – the attempt by parents to gain their children’s love by turning them against the other parent.
 Sometimes both parents are guilty of some form of parental alienation, even if mildly, which Judge Brownstone points out, adding that the real victims are the children.
 (Please see the May 2019 blog for more information).
-But sometimes the issue is more than an empty accusation of family violence used to alienate the other parent; sometimes it really does involve violence.
+But sometimes the issue is more than an empty accusation of family violence used to alienate the other parent; sometimes

 Family Violence and the Best Interests of the Child

 Over the course of the last few decades, Canadian lawmakers have come to realize that it is always the child’s well-being that should take precedence.
 The general consensus is that children are best served by parents who set aside differences in order to provide their children with a strong and cooperative parental relationship, and that this is especially needed by children in separation and divorce situations.